Coder-H-1/Coder-H/README.md

 - 👋 Hi, I’m @Creator H also known as Coder H
--    I'm working a prototype of programs like artificial intelligence but not very updated once.
+-    I'm working on a prototype like artificial intelligence but not very updated.

 - 📫 How to reach me --By Email/Gmail--Coder.h.net@gmail.com